YasserOs/node-hello/README.md

 3. **Updates Image tag in ECS task definition in ecs.tf file in terraform folder**: it updates the ECS task definition in the Terraform files, adopting a GitOps approach.
 This triggers the Terraform workflow to update the ECS task definition with the newly created image tag.

-These workflows together facilitate CI/CD for both the infrastructure and the application.
-The CD for the application is also managed by the Terraform workflow.
+**These workflows together facilitate CI/CD for both the infrastructure and the application.
+The CD for the application is also managed by the Terraform workflow.**
 ---

 ## Terraform destroy Workflow

-This workflow handles destroying all the aws infrastructure a.
+This workflow handles destroying all the aws infrastructure .

 ---
 ## New Relic Integration